 • warfarin is administered as a racemic mixture of R and S enantiomers

-• S-warfarin concentration has a more significant effect on the efficacy of anticoagulation
+• S-warfarin concentration has a more significant impact on the efficacy of anticoagulation

-• there are large interindividual differences in the pharmacokinetics and pharmacodynamics of warfarin ⇒ the dose should be strictly individualized
+• there are significant interindividual differences in the pharmacokinetics and pharmacodynamics of warfarin ⇒ the dose should be strictly individualized

-• interindividual variability leads to a large variance in effective doses
+• interindividual variability results in a wide range of effective doses

-• slow metabolizers (warfarin sensitive) need a dose of around 1 mg per day
+• slow metabolizers (warfarin-sensitive) require a dose of ~ 1 mg per day

 Content available only for logged-in subscribers (registration will be available soon)